Handbags, women's, all materials (except precious metal), manufacturing · Connecticut

 - recordable injuries tracked

-Grade compares Dooney & Bourke, Inc.'s OSHA Total Case Rate to the BLS industry benchmark across 2 years of Form 300A filings (2016–2024).
+Grade compares Dooney & Bourke, Inc.'s OSHA Total Case Rate of 4.3 to the Handbags, women's, all materials (except precious metal), manufacturing BLS benchmark of 3.3 (131% of benchmark) across 2 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time